 PRAY FOR SAFETY AND SAFEKEEPING

 We do pray that things would go our way.
 We take comfort in singing, “Blessed Assurance Jesus is mine.”
 But what did Jesus sing?
-Where was his assurance that He was safe?
-As a man, He had no place to lay his head, no one He could trust or turn to for comfort.
-He felt that he and the Father were one and on intimate terms; yet He felt alone in Gethsemane and begged the Father to provide an easier task and road.
+Where was Jesus’ assurance that He was safe?
+As a man, Jesus had no place to lay his head, there was no one He could trust or turn to for comfort.
+Jesus felt that He and the Father were one and on intimate terms; yet, He felt alone in Gethsemane and begged the Father to provide an easier task and road.
 And at the cross, Jesus felt forsaken.
-In spite of all his disappointments, He promised to be with his followers always and that no one could remove them from his and his Father’s hand (Mt.
-28:20; Jn.
-10:28-29).
+In spite of all His disappointments, He promised to be with his followers always and that no one could remove them from His and His Father’s Hand (Matthew 28:20; John 10:28-29).

 During such persecutions, it is not the physical life that the disciples were to be concerned about, but their safety of the eternal soul.
 “Fear not them that kill the body, but are not able to kill the soul (psuchen); instead, fear him that can destroy soul and body and sent them to hell.
 Do you not sell two sparrows for a nickel and not one will fall down without your Father’s will?
 Even the hairs on your head are all numbered.
 Fear not (your persecutors) for your are of more value than many sparrows.
 Therefore, if you confess me before men, I too will confess you before my Father who is in heaven; but whoever denies me before men, I too will deny him before my Father who is in heaven” (Mt.
 10:28-33).
 Physical suffering claims its victims.
 It weakens the human will to resist evil.
 Peter, the strongest disciple, was the first to cave in under fear of being arrested and identified with Jesus (Mt.
 26:69-75).
 Jesus believed that prayer could help endure such a time (Mt.
 26:40-41).